MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

         CONFIG: custom
 ```

-*Note1*: you can run only a quickstart image present inside the [SCRAL archive of MONICA docker-hub](https://hub.docker.com/r/monicaproject/scral/tags).
+*Note 1*: you can run only a quickstart image present inside the [SCRAL archive of MONICA docker-hub](https://hub.docker.com/r/monicaproject/scral/tags).

-*Note2*: for certain modules it is necessary to specify additional environmental variables, for more details have a look to the [MONICA SCRAL dockerhub](https://hub.docker.com/r/monicaproject/scral).
+*Note 2*: for certain modules it is necessary to specify additional environmental variables, for more details have a look to the [MONICA SCRAL dockerhub](https://hub.docker.com/r/monicaproject/scral).

 ### Testing SCRAL capabilities